kodsmed/1DV027-WT1-GitInfo-WithOAuth2AndGraphql/README.md

 * 13 As an end user, I want to be able to list at most three groups, and at most, five projects, including subgroups, of a specific group, along with the date and author of the most recent commit for each project.

 * 14 As a developer, I want to organize the code, making it easier to develop, test and maintain.
 OPTIONAL.

+## Assignment Report

+The front end is a very minimum.
+I would very much liked to have a more polished front end, with for example loading indicators.
+But I have focused on the backend since that is the main focus of the assignment.